a-ignatov-parc/tvdml/README.md

 In tvOS 11 [`DataItem`](https://developer.apple.com/documentation/tvmljs/dataitem) binding api was presented to fix performance issues with large documents that may ended up with very long parsing and rendering.

-Here is a [short example](https://developer.apple.com/library/content/documentation/TVMLKitJS/Conceptual/TVMLProgrammingGuide/GeneratingContentForYourApp.html) how apple suggests to use it.
+Here is a [short example](https://developer.apple.com/library/content/documentation/TVMLKitJS/Conceptual/TVMLProgrammingGuide/GeneratingContentForYourApp.html) how Apple suggests to use it.

 So now you may wondering how we can use this cool feature in JSX?